DS-100/sp24/gradproject.md

 Each group will peer review the projects from another group.
 The review will be graded by staff out of a total of 5 points.
 Each review should include the following components:

 1. (1.5%) A summary of the report.
 The summary should address at least the following:
-  - What research question does the group propose?
-Why is it important?
-  - How does the dataset relate to the research question?
+  - What is the conclusion drawn from the EDA and modeling results?
   - What data modeling/inference techniques do the group primarily use to gain insights into their research question?
 Why are these techniques suitable for the task?
   - What are the next steps a researcher can take if they want to investigate the question further based off the work in the project?